ALEJANDRO-hub-art/US-Household-Income-and-World-Life-Expectancy-Projects.-Data-Cleaning-and-Exploratory-Data-Analysis/README.md

 The analysis of the U.S. Household Income dataset reveals:

-  ✅ large geographic differences in land and water distribution across states ✅ major variation in average household income between states and city types ✅ clear economic inequality, with certain regions consistently ranking lower ✅ specific location types showing significantly higher income levels ✅ discrepancies and missing values in the statistics table (e.g., California)
+- Large geographic differences in land and water distribution across states
+- Major variation in average household income between states and city types
+- Clear economic inequality, with certain regions consistently ranking lower
+- Specific location types showing significantly higher income levels
+- Discrepancies and missing values in the statistics table (e.g., California)

 By joining the income and income statistics tables, the analysis provides a deeper understanding of income patterns across the United States at both state and city levels.